cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/user_guide/service_account/aws-service-account-policy-management.md

 ## General Collector

 Collectors do not require any types of permissions, except for the read permission.
-So we strongly recommend users to restrict permissions to **read-only access**.
+So we strongly recommend you to restrict permissions to **read-only access**.

-Otherwise, users can add more restrictions based on regions and resources.
+Or, you can add more restrictions based on regions and resources.
 One of the useful examples is to restrict permissions within regions.

-In order to experience more powerful functions of SpaceONE collectors, using managed **read-only policies** is preferred.
+In order to experience more powerful functions of SpaceONE collectors, we highly recommend using managed **read-only policies**.

 {{% pageinfo color=“300” %}}